dblock/code.dblock.org/_posts/2008/2008-10-26-productbuild-versioning-with-msbuild-ant-and-cruisecontrol.markdown

 ### Notes

 Incrementing the major or minor build number is done during branching.
 The only place to do it is the MSBuild project file or the ANT properties file.
-There're no other manual steps, ever.
+There are no other manual steps, ever.

 Another great thing about this versioning scheme is that we can now build with CruiseControl on a trigger.
 Every check-in can generate a build.
 We don't do daily scheduled builds any more.
 This is truly agile, continuous integration.